-To navigate a song well, singers will often rely on one element of the arrangement.
+To navigate a song well, singers often rely on one element of the arrangement.
 To stay on time, singers might need to be able to hear the kick drum.
-To ensure that they are pitching the notes correctly, singers will need their voices to be at the forefront of the monitor mix.
+To ensure that they are pitching the notes correctly, singers need their voices to be at the forefront of the monitor mix.

 Professional singers are prone to hearing loss due to their profession.
 They would be at significant risk of permanent hearing loss if they didn’t have adequate hearing protection.

 In-ear monitors offer the best of both worlds.
 They are custom-made to fit the ears of the singer and block out any external sounds.
-This allows the singers to hear crystal clear music at a reasonable volume rather than being dragged along by the PA’s ear-splitting book.
+This allows the singers to hear clear music at a reasonable volume rather than being dragged along by the PA’s ear-splitting book.

 The shape and size of the space where a band or artist performs determine how loud their front-of-house sound is.